AequilibraE/aequilibrae/docs/source/network_manipulation.rst

 Network Manipulation
 ====================

-In this section, we talk about
+In this section, we discuss how can we import and export data to/from an AequilibraE project.
+Besides, important concepts on geometry manipulation are presented.
+Finally, some examples that involve project creation, edition of links and nodes, and identification of disconnected links for network clean up are presented.

 .. toctree::
    :caption: Network Manipulation